 Select a an exam type

-A 2:1 Honours degree in a Mathematics-related subject, or a lower degree plus an MSc or substantial relevant experience.
+You will need to have, or expect to achieve, a four-year 2:1 Honours degree in a mathematics-related subject, or alternatively, a lower degree supported by an MSc or substantial relevant experience.

 Students living in